 Both of these types of parents can cause behavioral and emotional problems that the child will carry with them well into adulthood.
 Both fathers and mothers have to step up to the plate and do a better job as parents because many times, lots of parents don’t realize the damage that their actions and choices are giving to their children.
 We have to stop trying to shift blame and trying to make one person feel more guilty for something when we’re ALL guilty.

 A mother should never speak badly about their child’s father in front of them, never mistreat the child for what the father did, and never try to use the child as a tool to get back at the father.
+The same goes for fathers.
 And a father should always be involved in their children’s lives.
 If things don’t work out with the mother in a relationship, they should not make that child suffer by completely severing the relationship with them.
 There are ways a child can see both parents without the parents being involved with each other.
 A child should always have equal time around their parents, whether they’re still together or not.

 People need to stop having children and doing this to them.
 It’s extremely damaging and unfair to them.